-Palomar College is dedicated to achieving student success and cultivating a love of learning.
-Through ongoing planning and self-evaluation, we strive to improve performances and outcomes.
+Palomar College is dedicated to empowering students to succeed and cultivating an appreciation of learning.
+Through ongoing planning and self-evaluation we strive for continual improvement in our endeavors.
 In creating the learning and cultural experiences that fulfill our mission and ensure the public's trust, we are guided by our core values of

-- · Excellence in teaching, learning, and service - · Integrity as the foundation for all we do - · Access to our programs and services - Equity and the fair treatment of all in our policies and procedures - Diversity in learning environments, philosophies, cultures, beliefs, and people - Inclusiveness of individual and collective viewpoints in collegial decision-making processes - Mutual respect and trust through transparency, civility, and open communications - Creativity and innovation in engaging students, faculty, staff, and administrators - Physical presence and participation in the community
+- · Excellence in teaching, learning, and service - Integrity as the foundation for all we do - Access to our programs and services - Equity and the fair treatment of all in our policies and procedures - Diversity in learning environments, philosophies, cultures, beliefs, and people - Inclusiveness of individual and collective viewpoints in collegial decision-making processes - Mutual respect and trust through transparency, civility, and open communications - Creativity and innovation in engaging students, faculty, staff, and administrators - Physical presence and participation in the community